OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Damage_Calculation.md

 ```

 ### 7. PvP/PvE Modifiers

+**Game Rule Summary**: The server can adjust how much damage players do against monsters versus other players.
+This lets administrators balance PvE content difficulty separately from PvP combat balance.

 - **PvP**: `Properties.PVP_MELEE_DAMAGE` (server configurable)
 - **PvE**: `Properties.PVE_MELEE_DAMAGE` (server configurable)

 ### 8. Critical Damage

+**Game Rule Summary**: Sometimes you get lucky and land a devastating blow that does extra damage.
+This happens more often if you have items or abilities that increase your critical hit chance.
+Critical hits do between 10% and 100% extra damage against monsters, but only 10% to 50% extra against other players to keep PvP balanced.

 #### Critical Chance
 From items/abilities: